-Marriage is sometimes used in the Bible to describe what our relationship with Christ will be like in Heaven (Revelation 19:7 is one example).
-Matthew 22:30 indicates that there will be no marriage in Heaven, and the implication in Scripture is that all of our needs will be fully met by Christ.
-In making this connection, God creates a framework for earthly marriages that reflect how our relationship will one day be with Him.
+The Bible sometimes uses marriage to describe what our relationship with Christ will look like in Heaven (e.g., Revelation 19:7).
+In making this connection, God creates a framework for earthly marriages that foreshadows our future relationship with Him.

-This framework is found in Ephesians 5:21-22, which says for spouses to “submit to one another out of reverence for Christ.”
-In other words, out of respect for Christ and His submission to the will of the Father, we submit ourselves to our spouses within our marriages.
-Unfortunately, our flesh often bucks up when we hear the word submission because we think it means a sort of dominant/submissive type of relationship.
-But that’s not what God intended.
+Out of respect for Christ and his submission to the will of the Father, we submit ourselves to our spouses within marriage.
+Unfortunately, our flesh often rebels against the idea of submission because we think it dictates a domineering relationship in some way.
+That’s not what God intended, though.

-As husbands and wives submit to one another “in the fear of God,” they show their trust in God.
-Doing so indicates a willingness to let go of self, which is the enemy to submission.
-They are deliberately and intentionally choosing to prefer one another.
-In essence, they are indicating that they are choosing to love one another in the way God designed a marriage to exist.
+As husbands and wives submit to one another “in the fear of Christ,” they show their trust in God.
+They let go of self, the enemy to submission, and they deliberately and intentionally choose to prefer one another.